 Don't feel you have to just use red wine vinegar either.
 White wine vinegar, cider vinegar or even rice vinegar would all work.

-If you store this white bean salad in the fridge it should keep well for at least 3 days.
+If you store this white bean tuna salad in the fridge it should keep well for at least 3 days.
 The flavours of the dressing will soak into the beans and make it even more tasty!
+Just give it a stir before serving.

 So, why not make a big batch to last for a few days for easy portable lunches?